spinute/1on1-questions/README.md

 - [ワークライフバランス](#ワークライフバランス)

 ## マネージャ
-* Are there any obstacles I can remove for you?
 * As your manager, what would you like me to stop, start, or continue doing?
 * At what point in the past week were you most frustrated with or discouraged by your work?
 What can I do to help you manage that?
 * Do you have any feedback for me?
 * Do you think that you receive enough feedback?
 Is feedback helpful for your personal development?
 What can I do to help you get the feedback you want?
-* How can I make your days more fulfilling?
 * How could I do a better job communicating with you?
 * How might I make this project more challenging or interesting for you?
 * I'd like to improve as a manager and I could really use your help.
 Next week, would you be willing to share some feedback on one to two things you think I could do better as your manager?